Generalized Label Enhancement with Sample Correlations: Our Proposed Approaches

 \subsection{LESC Approach}

-For a given instance ${{x}_{i}}$, it is necessary to find an effective model to recover the best label distribution.
+For a given instance ${{x}_{i}}$, it is necessary to find an effective model to recover the desired label distribution.
 The mapping model employed in this paper can be written as follows: